closemarketing/wp-plugin-license-manager/README.md

 - Push to `main` or `develop` branches
 - Matrix testing with PHP 8.3, 8.2, 8.1, and 7.4

 **Important**: This is a library, so `composer.lock` is intentionally not versioned.
 Each PHP version will resolve dependencies appropriately during CI/CD, ensuring compatibility with older PHP versions.
+See [Composer Lock Policy](.github/COMPOSER-LOCK-POLICY.md) for detailed explanation.

 ### Code Quality